mdn/translated-content-de/files/de/learn/tools_and_testing/client-side_javascript_frameworks/react_interactivity_events_state/index.md

 ---
-title: "Reakt-Interaktivität: Ereignisse und Zustand"
+title: "Reaktivität in React: Events und State"
 slug: Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_interactivity_events_state
 l10n:
   sourceCommit: 11a08e7da75bfb0b3e606eb26a9a0ad9301a1be5